Trees and woodlands are a vital part of Edinburgh's landscape. They enhance the city's environment.

 Schedule of works

 When the Forestry Service inspects a city tree and finds it needs work, it raises a work order in one of the priority catagories

 - high - within 28 days

 Dutch elm disease

-There are almost 15,000 elms trees in Edinburgh.
+There are several thousand elm trees in Edinburgh.
 They are slowly being attacked and killed by Dutch elm disease.
-To monitor the spread of this disease the city's elms trees are surveyed each summer.
+To monitor the spread of this disease, we survey the city's elms each summer.
 Trees marked with a yellow or orange cross have Dutch elm disease.
 Any trees showing signs of the disease are removed.